 To achieve this overall objective, they are committed to:

-The creation of the community was promoted by the Chacra D’ago farm in Villa Rica, the coffee center of Perù.
-Since 2005 Chacra D’ Dago is a farm that produces coffee with biodynamic practices (Rudolf Steiner practices).
+The creation of the community was promoted by the La Chacra D’ago farm in Villa Rica, the coffee center of Perù.
+Since 2005 Chacra D’ Dago produces coffee with biodynamic practices (Rudolf Steiner practices).
 In 2008 it obtained the Grand Cru in the championship of specialty coffees held at the Cafeoteque (Paris, France).
-In 2011 it is the first coffee farm in Peru to obtain the Demeter Certification.
+In 2011, it was the first coffee farm in Peru to obtain the Demeter Certification.
 Chacra D’ Dago is positioned in more than 5 countries as a Denomination of Origin.

 A roaster and teacher; a local entrepreneur, that works with coffee beans to make art; a cook; a worker of the farm and advocates growing your own food; a forest engineer.